-This Layered Cheesecake is a festive, eye-catching dessert that delivers classic creamy textures with vibrant red, white, and blue layers.
-Made with rich cream cheese, silky heavy cream, and baked in a springform pan over a graham cracker crust, this decadent dessert is smooth, luscious, and perfect for special occasions like the Fourth of July, Memorial Day, or a celebratory potluck.
+This Layered Cheesecake is a festive, eye-catching dessert that delivers classic creamy textures with vibrant red, white and blue layers.
+Made with rich cream cheese, this decadent dessert is smooth, luscious and perfect for special occasions like the Fourth of July, Memorial Day or a celebratory potluck.

 Jump to: